 - Casual Interstellar Travel

-- Damsel in Distress: That girl they accidentally rescued from the raiders in the first book.
+- Damsel in Distress: That girl Ches and Deck accidentally rescued from the raiders in the first book.

 - Feudal Future: Ches and Deck have rescued the occasional princess, and they were "knights" in some past war.
-But the "Dread Koroboromitsu clan" that are the antagonists of "Relatively Speaking" are more like ineffectual Right Wing Militia Fanatics.
+But the "Dread Koroboromitsu clan" who are the antagonists of "Relatively Speaking" are more like ineffectual Right Wing Militia Fanatics.

 - Giant Spider: Encountered in the jungle in issue #5, and featured on the cover.

 - Has Two Daddies: Ches and Deck's adoptive daughter Lambie, of course.